tsloughter/rebar3.org/content/en/docs/commands.md

 A new lock file is then generated, or the existing lock file is removed in case no locks remain.

-This command should be used when one or more dependencies have been taken out of rebar.config, but remain in the lock file.
+This command should be used when one or more dependencies have been taken out of `rebar.config`, but remain in the lock file.

 ## update